 FOR IMMEDIATE RELEASE Jan.
 13, 2014

-The Huntington Violent Crimes and Drug Task Force conducted the investigation.
-Assistant United States Attorney Gregory McVey is in charge of the prosecution.
+The Drug Enforcement Administration and the Huntington Police Department conducted the investigation.
+Assistant United States Attorney Gregory McVey handled prosecution.